August 21st - 27th, 2024

 Depart Anchorage (ANC) on a late evening/midnight flight

-We suggest a late day departure in case of any bad weather delays during the morning charter flight.
+We suggest a late day or evening departure in case of any bad weather delays during the morning charter flight.

 Travel/emergency evacuation insurance is not required for this photo tour, but we always recommend purchasing it for any trip.
 We recommend one or more of the following, depending on your needs: